haneytron/dache/README.md

 A file called `CacheProvider.cs` will also be installed at the root of your project.
 It is a working example of using the `CacheClient` and is intended for experimentation and getting a quick-start with Dache.
 You can build on top of this implementation or discard it completely.
 The purpose of it is to show you how to use the Dache client in your code.

+### Manual DLL Reference

+To install and the Dache Client manually, first download the binaries from http://www.dache.io/download and then copy the files located in the `Client` folder to your solution's folder structure.
+Then, add a reference to `Dache.Client.dll` to your project.

+Next, instantiate the `CacheClient` as demonstrated above.
+You'll also need to include the configuration above in your `app.config` or `web.config` file.

 **NOTE:** `CacheClient` is intended to be used as a singleton. **Do not create a new `CacheClient` per request.**

 **IMPORTANT:** all clients should be configured with the same list of servers.
 The list of servers does not have to be in the same order, but each client's list should contain the same servers.